Topic outline

 The course introduces students to the analysis and design of advanced machine learning and deep learning models for modern pattern recognition problems and discusses how to realize advanced applications exploiting computational intelligence techniques.

 The course is articulated in five parts.
 The first part introduces basic concepts and algorithms concerning traditional pattern recognition, in particular as pertains sequence and image analysis.
-The next two parts introduce advanced models from two major learning paradigms, that are deep neural networks and generative models, their combinaton and their use in pattern recognition applications.
-The fourth part will introduce fundamentals of reinforcement learning and deep reinforcement learning.
-The final part of the course will present selected recent works, models and applications of learning models.
+The next two parts introduce advanced models from two major learning paradigms, that are deep neural networks and probabilistic models and their use in pattern recognition applications.
+The fourth part will cover generative deep learning and the intersection between probabilistic and neural models.
+The final part of the course will present selected recent works, advanced models and applications of learning models.

 Presentation of the theoretical models and associated algorithms will be complemented by introductory classes on the most popular software libraries used to implement them.